 What About Semi-Custom or Spec?

-Some builders advertise “semi-custom” homes—designs that are part of their portfolio.
+Some builders advertise “semi-custom” homes — designs that are part of their portfolio.
 The customer selects a floor plan and “customizes” certain features and finishes, such as exterior materials and paint and carpet colors.
-To make sure the home has a look and feel consistent with other versions of the same plan, elements such as kitchen size and ceiling height can’t be changed.
+To make sure the home has a look and feel consistent with other versions of the same plan, structural elements of the plan such as kitchen size and ceiling height can’t be changed.
 The number of selections is limited to keep costs down and ensure that construction stays on schedule.

 Spec homes can either be designs that the builder has used previously, or a one-off design developed for a specific site and buyer demographic.